hotwax/oms-documentation/deployment&configuration/netsuite/flows/orderSync/approveOrders.md

 ## Add attributes
 HotWax internally adds an order attribute, "NETSUITE_ORDER_EXPORTED", to these orders.

-Scheduled a job in the integration layer exports these orders into a CSV
+Schedule a job in the integration layer exports these orders into a CSV
 {% hint style="warning" %}
     To change this job's frequency, connect with the integration team.
 {% endhint %}